-1. Plug in the handheld computer into the A/C outlet.

-2. Verify that the FlashCard is fully seated in the handheld computer.
-For Dell x50 handheld computers, verify also that the Screen Lock button on the side of the handheld is not set.

-3. Press the reset and the power buttons simultaneously for at least 5 seconds.

-4. When prompted, follow on-screen instructions to clear all data in the memory.

-Note: This operation only clears the data in the temporary memory of the handheld device and does NOT affect the VNS patient/ programming data.

-5. Follow the screen messages to tap cross-hair targets to realign the screen, tap the box labeled Next, and perform an exercise that shows you how to highlight, cut, and paste using the stylus.
-As these instructions are completed, the application software will reinstall and restore your transaction database.

-6. As soon as the software and database are restored, a Cyberonics screen will appear.
+- 1. Plug in the handheld computer into the A/C outlet. - 2.
+Verify that the FlashCard is fully seated in the handheld computer.
+For Dell x50 handheld computers, verify also that the Screen Lock button on the side of the handheld is not set. - 3.
+Press the reset and the power buttons simultaneously for at least 5 seconds. - 4.
+When prompted, follow on-screen instructions to clear all data in the memory. - Note: This operation only clears the data in the temporary memory of the handheld device and does NOT affect the VNS patient/programming data. - 5.
+If prompted. follow the on-screen messages to tap cross-hair targets to realign the screen, tap the box labeled Next, and perform an exercise that shows you how to highlight, cut, and paste using the stylus.
+As these instructions are completed, the application software will reinstall and restore your transaction database. - Note: In some of the handheld computer models, the on-screen instructions may not be displayed or may be interrupted prior to its completion; however, the application will reinstall correctly.
+Refer to Section "Restore and reinstall software" on page 62. - 6.
+As soon as the software and database are restored, a Cyberonics screen will appear.
 Check the time and date on the screen under "Cyberonics".
 If this is not correct, select Set Time and follow the prompts to reset the date and time.
 If this is correct, tap Continue to access the MAIN Menu.

+Note: See the

+"Handheld Computer

+Connection

+Instructions" for the

+location of the reset

+button.